thednp/vite-plugin-vanjs/README.md

 van.add(document.getElementById("app")!, <App /> as ChildDom);

 ```
-To enable JSX transformation, you have to follow these two steps:

-1) Edit your `tsconfig.json` as follows:
+To enable JSX transformation, you have to edit your `tsconfig.json` as follows:

 ```json
 {